ericlinqq/NYCU_DLP/lab4/report.md

 * Teacher forcing ratio
   > In my setting, teacher forcing ratio starts at 1.0, after 11 epochs, it starts to decrease linearly to 0.

-  As the curve shown above, in the early stage training process, it's very helpful for the frame predictor to learn more from the ground truth and converge faster.
+  As the curve shown above, in the early stage of training process, it's very helpful for the frame predictor to learn more from the ground truth and converge faster.
 Further, the decreasing of teacher forcing ratio forces the frame predictor to try to correct the wrong prediction itself, avoiding *"overcorrect"* problem.
   With this setting, the training process becomes more stable
 * KL weight
   > In my setting, the number of cycle in cyclical schedule is set to be 3.
 And the KL annealing ratio is set to be 0.5.